Serotonergic Psychedelic Mechanism

 Postpartum Depression

-We are evaluating RE104 as a potential treatment for women suffering from postpartum depression (PPD), which is a major form of depression that is estimated to affect about 10-15% of all mothers of newborns.
+We are evaluating RE104 evaluated in the RECONNECT Phase 2 clinical trial as a potential treatment for women suffering from postpartum depression (PPD), which is a major form of depression that is estimated to affect about 10-15% of all mothers of newborns.
 Women suffering from PPD often experience significant changes in mood, appetite and sleep contributing to feelings of hopelessness, lack of concentration, loss of energy, poor self-esteem and maternal disinterest.

 The only viable regulatory approved therapy indicated for PPD has side effects that include sedation (with Black Box warning) and potential addiction and embryo-fetal toxicity.
 SSRIs, which are often prescribed off-label, take a long time for onset and only show limited efficacy, representing a concern for the safety, well-being and long-term development of the child.